exercism/ruby/hello-world/GETTING_STARTED.md

 Whether you are on Windows, Mac OS X or Linux, you will eventually be faced with errors and failures that look a lot like the Mac OS X / Linux error above.

-The letters `ESSS` show that there are four tests altogether, that one of them has an error (`E`), and that three of them are skipped (`S`).
+The letters `ESS` show that there are three tests altogether, that one of them has an error (`E`), and that two of them are skipped (`SS`).

-The goal is to have four passing tests, which will show as four dots: `....`.
+The goal is to have three passing tests, which will show as three dots: `...`.

 The tests are run in randomized order, which will cause the letters to display in random order as well.